QW-Group/ezquake-source/README.md

 ## Features

- * Modern graphics
+ * Modern graphics, with OpenGL and SDL support
  * [QuakeTV][qtv] support
  * Rich menus
  * Multiview support
  * Tons of features to serve latest pro-gaming needs
  * Built in server browser & MP3 player control
- * Recorded games browser
+ * Recorded/MVD games browser
  * Customization of all possible graphics elements of the game including Heads Up Display
  * All sorts of scripting possibilities
  * Windows, Linux, MacOSX and FreeBSD platforms supported (SDL2).